Tutorial SF 1

 Y = X*B # all filter components

-As one can see the artifacts have been removed.
+The plot of the filtered data is shown in Fig. 1 in brick red.
+As one can see, the artifacts have been removed.

-NB: No spatial filter is perfect.
+No spatial filter is perfect.
 Along with undesired components, some cerebral activity will be filtered out as well.
 While this is not an obstacle in some applications, for example, classification of data, it may be so in others, for example, when we wish to interpret the result neurophysiologically in a clinical study.

 MoSc